 Have you ever had a disagreement with your partner that left you questioning your sanity?

-- Sometimes they sing your praises.
-In an effort to confuse you, a gaslighter will sneak an occasional compliment in between criticisms.
+To confuse you, a person who gaslights will sneak an occasional compliment in between criticisms.
 This tactic is meant to make you think that maybe they really are a good partner after all.

 They project their flaws onto you.